igsr/1000Genomes_data_indexes/README_missing_files.md

-The 1000 Genomes FTP site under goes periodic rearranges to accomodate new data sets coming in and preserve old data in a new location.
+The 1000 Genomes FTP site under goes periodic rearrangments to accomodate new data sets coming in and to preserve old data in a new location.

-If you have a particular file that you don't know if it still exists the best place to try is our current.tree file.
+If there is a particular file where you don't know if it still exists, the best place to try is our current.tree file.

 [ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/current.tree](ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/current.tree)